tuanavu/coursera-university-of-washington/machine_learning/README.md

-Machine Learning - Stanford
+Machine Learning - University of Washington
 ---

-This repo contains lectures and my solution of assignment in [Coursera Stanford Machine Learning Class](https://www.coursera.org/learn/machine-learning).
+This repo contains lectures and my solution of assignment in [Machine Learning Specialization - Coursera University of Washington](https://www.coursera.org/specializations/machine-learning).

 ## License